 This Peppermint Magnesium Bath Salt is a great DIY gift to give to your best friend, your mom, or to anyone else who deserves to take a little bit of “me time” – including yourself!

-You only need three ingredients to make basic bath salt – Epsom salt, coarse sea salt, and baking soda.
+You only need three ingredients to make basic bath salts – Epsom salt, coarse sea salt, and baking soda.

 - Epsom salt is magnesium sulfate, a pure, time-tested mineral compound with dozens of uses.
 It’s often used in baths to help relieve sore muscles.
 That makes it an ideal component of DIY bath salt.

 - Coarse sea salt naturally contains trace minerals and helps to create a spa-like experience at home.

 - Baking soda softens the water and helps to alleviate skin irritation.

 To make Peppermint Bath Salt, in addition to the ingredients listed above, you will also need a good quality peppermint essential oil.
 (I recommend Plant Therapy brand.)
 Essential oils provide the additional benefit of aromatherapy.

 Adding red food coloring adds a colorful touch to the bath salt.
 If you add food coloring, you can label the therapeutic bath salt Candy Cane Bath Salts, making it a great holiday gift.

 How To Make Peppermint Magnesium Bath Salts

 To make bath salts, start by combining Epsom salt, sea salt, and baking soda in a large bowl.
 Mix it really well.